evandisoft/RedOnion/ScriptingReadme.md

 ## Managing Scripts
 Scripts are currently stored in GameData/RedOnion/Scripts.

 Scripts that we bundle as example scripts appear in a zipfile, GameData/RedOnion/Scripts.zip, and will appear in the list of scripts in-game, but any scripts in Scripts.zip will be hidden by any scripts you create of the same name.
-If you modified an example script and want to access the unmodified version, you can rename your modified version or delete it.
+If you modified an example script and want to access the unmodified version, you can rename your modified version or delete it and the example script will show up again.

 ## Scripting Languages
 We have two scripting languages, [**Kerbalua**](Kerbalua/README.md), and [**ROS** (Red Onion Script)](RedOnion.ROS/README.md). **Kerbalua** is a Lua implementation, while **ROS** is a custom language. **ROS** is designed to make programming easier by requiring very little syntax (examples: python-like indentation to mark program structure, and function calls/definitions without parenthesis).